 International Students

-The History Department is proud to attract students from six continents–students from outside the United States constitute more than 29% of our graduate population.
-Support for international students during their time at UW is coordinated through International Student Services.
+The History Department is proud to attract students from six continents.
+Students from outside the United States constitute more than 30% of our graduate population.
+Campus administrative support for international students is coordinated through International Student Services.

 Parenting Resources